 The modern business world is not unlike the past, but with different challenges and barriers to overcome.
 Prior to the advent of the digital world, communication and information exchange in the business realm took place via traditional communication methods: mostly telephone, postal delivery (mail), or courier services.
-These methods were generally time consuming and inefficient for communicating with multiple associates on a daily basis and for conducting business; they don’t call is ‘snail mail’ for nothing, right?
+These methods were generally time-consuming and inefficient for communicating with multiple associates on a daily basis and for conducting business; they don’t call it ‘snail mail’ for nothing, right?

-Email however is not without its short comings, especially as the digital era continues to progress.
+Email however is not without its shortcomings, especially when it comes to sharing sensitive information.

-Why Email is NOT Ideal for File Transfer
+Why Email is NOT Ideal for Secure File Transfer